andela/wger-croners/README.rst

 You will now note that data added on your site reflects on your postgres database.

 If you set the settings.py to a different path, you have to declare that path whenever you call django commands.
+In the case you set up the settings.py on the same level as manage.py, you do not need to keep declaring the settings-path when declaring django commands.
 ::
   $ python manage.py command --settings your_path.settings